-New Jersey law requires full-time college students to carry medical insurance and all full-time students will be billed for the student insurance plan on their tuition bill.
+Full time students at Drew are required to have medical insurance and all full-time students will be billed for the student insurance plan on their tuition bill.
 Students who have comparable insurance coverage can waive out of the student plan ONLINE on the Business Office webpages.
 Matriculated part-time students who wish to voluntarily purchase the student insurance plan will not be billed automatically and must enroll themselves online.

 Before you consider waiving the student plan, please compare the following benefits with your alternate insurance.